Best free Android games

 71. Doodle Jump

-Doodle Jump is ancient, but there's a reason it's down here at the newer end of the Triple-A Android freebies list.
-It's recently been reworked, updated for today's higher resolution displays and, better still, been stuck up on Google Play for free.
+Doodle Jump is ancient, but there's a reason it's still on our list - it's still damn solid.
+It's also updated for today's higher resolution displays and, better still, been stuck up on Google Play for free.
 If you haven't played it, or played it four years ago on iOS, give it another spin.
 It's a timeless bit of upwards bouncing action.

 72. Super Stickman Golf 2